plotly/plotly.github.io/_posts/connectors/2016-12-20-connector-https.md

 ---
 layout: connectors-tutorial-single_layout
 title: Use HTTPS when sending data to Plotly 2.0
-subtitle: Set up your Plotly Database Connector to use HTTPS protocol when transfering data to Plotly 2.0.
+subtitle: Set up your Plotly Database Connector to use HTTPS protocol when transferring data to Plotly 2.0.
 permalink: /database-connectors/https/
 imageurl:  https://www.gorilla-cannabis-seeds.co.uk/__asset/securelogo
 state: active